 This one size fits all bag weighed in at an impressive 1.91 pounds on our scale, making it one of the lightest bags in our budget review.
 The only problem, however, with this impressive performance is that the KSB 35 doesn't provide enough warmth for us to consider it a true 3-season sleeping bag.
 It thus exhibits an impressively low weight, but a weight that's unfair to compare with the other bags in this review.

 The KSB 35 has average dimensions for a budget sleeping bag.
 These dimensions will probably feel spacious enough for people that don't mind sleeping in mummy bags, but constrictive for those that do not.
-Our testers didn't like the hood closure because it uses an inelastic drawstring that can put pressure on your head when closed tightly.
-Some of our testers also complained that this bag smelled bad for the first few months out of the box.
+Our testers don't like the hood closure because it uses an inelastic drawstring that can put pressure on your head when closed tightly.
+Some of our testers also complained that this bag had an unpleasant smell for the first few months out of the box.

 In our compressed volume test with an after-market compression sack, the KSB 35 packed down to 7.0 liters.
 This figure would be tiny for a 3-season bag, but we don't consider this bag warm enough for 3-season use.
-Compared to ultralight summer sleeping bags that provide similar levels of warmth, it doesn't pack particularly small.
+Compared to an ultralight summer sleeping bag that provides a similar level of warmth, it doesn't pack particularly small.